coderplanets/coderplanets_server/docs/architecture/intro.md

 ### `lib/`

-- `mastani_server/`  we split our logic code into contexts. a context will group related functionality, By using contexts, we decouple and isolate our systems into *5* manageable, independent parts:
+- `mastani_server/`  we split our logic code into contexts. a context will group related functionality which located in context's `delegates` dir,  By using contexts, we decouple and isolate our systems into *5* manageable, independent parts:
   - `accounts/` handle account-related logic like: register, profile, mailbox, achievement, billing, customization ...
   - `cms/` handle content-releated logic like: community curd/operation/reactions, contents(posts, jobs, videos, ..)
 CURD/operation/reactions ...
   - `delivery/` handle msg-related logic like: user mentions, system notifications ...